QTP - Smart Identification

 Optional Filter Properties − Other properties also assist in identifying the objects of a particular class whose properties are unlikely to change often but can be ignored if they are no longer applicable.

-Step 3 : Click Configure and choosing the base and Optional Filter Properties.
+Step 3 − Click Configure and choose the base and Optional Filter Properties.

-Step 4 : Add Properties in Base Properties apart from the Default one and also add/remove Optional Filter Properties.
-Please Note that Same properties cannot be part of both Mandatory and Assistive Properties and click "OK".
+Step 4 − Add Properties in Base Properties apart from the default one and also add/remove Optional Filter Properties.
+Please note that same properties cannot be a part of both Mandatory and Assistive Properties and click "OK".

-Step 5 : Verifying if the Smart Identification is Enabled after Adding object of that type in the Object Repository.
-Smart Identification is Set to TRUE.
-We can also make it False in case we dont want to enable Smart Identification.
+Step 5 − Verify if the Smart Identification is enabled after adding object of that type in the Object Repository.
+Smart Identification is set to TRUE.
+We can also make it False in case we do not want to enable Smart Identification.

-Step 7 : If the Smart Identification is disabled as per Step# 6 then it wont apply smart identification for any object during script execution.
+Step 7 − If the Smart Identification is disabled as per Step# 6 then it will not apply smart identification for any object during the script execution.

-Step 8 : In case objects are added with Smart Identification as Off, QTP won't use Smart Identification for recognizing in future, even though we have enabled it afterwords.
+Step 8 − In case the objects are added with Smart Identification as Off, QTP will not use Smart Identification for recognizing in future, even though we have enabled it later.